 The disorder will present shortly after birth when maternal immune (IgG) protection falls.
 Presentations with recurrent respiratory tract infections are characteristic.

 Treatment is usually given as IV immunoglobulins.

-Prognosis was historically poor, but recently, patients have survived into adulthood.
+The prognosis is historically poor, but some patients survive into adulthood.

 Chronic lung disease and lymphomas are complications that can cause mortality.

 Selective IgA deficiency